tier4/umber_dds/README.md

-# UmberDDS: An experimental Rust implementation of Data Distribution Service
+# Umber DDS: An experimental Rust implementation of Data Distribution Service

 In traditional DDS, the format of the exchanged data is defined using IDL, and DataWriter and DataReader are automatically generated from the IDL.
-However, in UmberDDS, the format of the exchanged data is defined as a struct that implements `serde::{Serialize, Deserialize}`, and the DataWriter and DataReader use the generic types `DataWriter<D: Serialize>` and `DataReader<D: Deserialize>`.
+However, in Umber DDS, the format of the exchanged data is defined as a struct that implements `serde::{Serialize, Deserialize}`, and the DataWriter and DataReader use the generic types `DataWriter<D: Serialize>` and `DataReader<D: Deserialize>`.

 ## Usage
 If you want to use refarence/dds-analysis-docker to perform communication tests with other implementations or analyze this implementation in a Docker environment, or if you want to test interoperability with RustDDS before contributing using test, several dependencies registered as Git submodules are required.